-July 14, 2021
+April 14, 2021

-- Federated Authentication Service (FAS) is supported on the following Windows Server versions: - Windows Server 2019, Standard and Datacenter Editions, and with the Server Core option - Windows Server 2016, Standard and Datacenter Editions, and with the Server Core option - Citrix recommends installing FAS on a server that does not contain other Citrix components. - The Windows Server should be secured.
-It will have access to a registration authority certificate and private key that allows it to automatically issue certificates for domain users, and it will have access to those user certificates and private keys. - The FAS PowerShell cmdlets require Windows PowerShell 64-bit installed on the FAS server.
+Federated Authentication Service (FAS) is supported on all currently supported Windows Server versions, see Citrix Virtual Apps or Citrix Virtual Desktops system requirements.

-• A Microsoft Enterprise Certification Authority is required to issue user certificates.
+- Citrix recommends installing FAS on a server that does not contain other Citrix components. - The Windows Server should be secured.
+It will have access to a registration authority certificate and private key that allows it to automatically issue certificates for domain users, and it will have access to those user certificates and private keys. - The FAS PowerShell cmdlets require Windows PowerShell 64-bit installed on the FAS server. - A Microsoft Enterprise Certification Authority (root or subordinate) is required to issue user certificates.